simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 One of the most common indicators of a phishing attempt is a **suspicious sender email address**.
 Phishing emails frequently originate from addresses that imitate legitimate organizations but may exhibit slight variations or misspellings.
 For instance, an email claiming to be from a bank might have a domain name like "bankoffica.com" instead of "bankoffice.com".
 You need to **scrutinize the email address** and remain vigilant for any inconsistencies or irregularities.

 **Example**: Let's say you receive an email claiming to be from your online shopping account, and it asks you to verify your credit card information by clicking on a link.
 The sender's email address seems odd: "customersupport@amaz0n.com" (note the zero instead of the letter 'o').
-This is a clear red flag, as it is an attempt to mimic the legitimate "customersupport@amazon.com" email address used by the genuine Amazon customer support team.
+This is a clear red flag, as it's an attempt to mimic the legitimate "customersupport@amazon.com" email address used by the genuine Amazon customer support team.

 To verify the legitimacy of the sender's email address, you can hover your mouse over the sender's name or email address to reveal the full email address.
-If it looks suspicious, do not click on any links or provide any personal information.
+If it looks suspicious, don't click on any links or provide any personal information.

 Remember, staying vigilant and being cautious when dealing with suspicious emails can help protect you from falling victim to phishing scams.